Flexible Bayesian Nonlinear Model Configuration: Bayesian Generalized Nonlinear Models

-Similarly to Strategy~2, parameters are obtained as maximum likelihood estimates using model~\eqref{Strategy_2}, but now we jointly estimate the outer $\bm{\alpha}^{out}_j$ together with the nested $\bm{\alpha}^{in}_j$ (the $\bm\alpha_k$ parameters entering from the nested features should in this case formally be denoted by $\bm\alpha_{j,k}$).
+\paragraph{Strategy 3 (transform, then optimize across all layers, deep)} Similarly to Strategy~2, parameters are obtained as maximum likelihood estimates using model~\eqref{Strategy_2}, but now we jointly estimate the outer $\bm{\alpha}^{out}_j$ together with the nested $\bm{\alpha}^{in}_j$ (the $\bm\alpha_k$ parameters entering from the nested features should in this case formally be denoted by $\bm\alpha_{j,k}$).
 Hence, the optimization is performed with respect to parameters across all layers.
-All of the non-linear functions involved have to be continuous and differentiable in the regions of interest in order to use gradient based optimizers.
+All of the nonlinear functions involved have to be continuous and differentiable in the regions of interest in order to enable the use of gradient-based optimizers.
 A major drawback with this strategy is that it is not possible to utilize previous specifications of the parameters; all parameters need to be recomputed.
 There is also no guarantee of finding a unique global optimum of the likelihood of the feature, even if all the $g_j$-functions are concave.
-If gradient free optimizers are used, the problem becomes extremely computationally demanding.
+If gradient-free optimizers are used, the problem becomes extremely computationally demanding.
 Furthermore, different local optima define different features having structurally the same configuration.

-\subsection{Bayesian model specifications}
+\subsection{Bayesian Model Specifications}

 The feature generating process described in the previous section defines an extremely large and flexible feature space.
 In order to avoid overfitting, we will use a Bayesian approach with a prior giving preference to simple structures through both hard and soft regularization.
 In this subsection, we assume that the $\bm\alpha_j$ parameters are specified deterministically using one of the strategies described in Section~\ref{sub:Estimate_alpha}.
 A more general setting will be considered in Section~\ref{sec:fullb}.
 Three hard constraints are defined to avoid potential overfitting and ill-posedness. \begin{constraint} The depth of any feature involved is less than or equal to $D$. \end{constraint} \begin{constraint} The local width of a feature is less than or equal to $L$. \end{constraint} \begin{constraint} The total number of features in a model is less than or equal to $Q$. \end{constraint}